 - clear and concise answers to all questions

-In her role with ARTC, Jenny has responsibility for:
+In her role with ARTC, Jane has responsibility for:

 Prior to forming ATRS in 2008, David held senior executive management positions such as Group General Manager – Safety Health & Environment with Asciano and previously in a similar role with Pacific National with responsibility for the company’s overall rail safety, accreditation, workplace health and safety, environment, anti-terrorist security, and safety critical training in each Australian State and Territory.